SpongePowered/SpongeDocs/source/server/getting-started/implementations/index.rst

 ==========================

 Something that runs Sponge plugins is called an *implementation*.
-As long as a plugin is correctly made using the "Sponge API," it should run correctly on any sufficiently-complete implementation.
+As long as a plugin is correctly made using the SpongeAPI, it should run correctly on any sufficiently-complete implementation.

 Minecraft can't run Sponge plugins out of the box, but you can modify it to do so.